Labrador Sea: Fauna

 The northern and western parts of the Labrador Sea are covered in ice between December and June.
+This drift ice serves as a breeding ground for several types of pinnipeds (including Atlantic walrus and bearded, grey, harbor, harp, hooded and ringed seals).
+Several cetacean species feed in these abundant waters in early spring, including blue, fin, humpback, long-finned pilot, minke, the critically endangered North Atlantic right, sei and sperm whales.
+The sea contains one of the two primary populations of sei whales, the other being the Scotian Shelf.
+Pods of beluga (white) whales are more common further to the north, west and south (notably in Baffin Bay, where their population reaches around 20,000 animals), and further afield in Hudson Bay and the Gulf of Saint Lawrence.
+While somewhat rarer in the Labrador Sea—especially since the 1950s— some sightings still take place.
+Additionally, pods of orca are drawn to the sea by the large shoals of fish, as well as the many marine mammal species they may hunt (including other cetaceans and pinnipeds), such as harbour porpoise and Atlantic white-sided, common, striped and white-beaked dolphins.

-The drift ice serves as a breeding ground for seals in early spring.
-The sea is also a feeding ground for Atlantic salmon and several marine mammal species.
-Shrimp fisheries began in 1978 and intensified toward 2000, as well as cod fishing.
-However, the cod fishing rapidly depleted the fish population in the 1990s near the Labrador and West Greenland banks and was therefore halted in 1992.
-Other fishery targets include haddock, Atlantic herring, lobster and several species of flatfish and pelagic fish such as sand lance and capelin.
+The sea is also a feeding-ground for Atlantic salmon.
+Shrimp fisheries began in 1978, intensifying by 2000, in addition to cod fishing.
+However, by the 1990s, the cod fishing had already depleted the fishes' population near the Labrador and West Greenland banks, and was therefore halted in 1992.
+Other fishery targets include haddock, Atlantic herring, lobster, several species of flatfish, and pelagic fish, such as sand lance and capelin.
 They are most abundant in the southern parts of the sea.

-Beluga whales, while abundant to the north, in the Baffin Bay, where their population reaches 20,000, are rare in the Labrador Sea, especially since the 1950s.
-The sea contains one of the two major stocks of Sei whales, the other one being the Scotian Shelf.
-Also common are minke and bottlenose whales.

 The Labrador duck was a common bird on the Canadian coast until the 19th century, but is now extinct.
-Other coastal animals include the Labrador wolf (Canis lupus labradorius), caribou (Rangifer spp.), moose (Alces alces), black bear (Ursus americanus), red fox (Vulpes vulpes), Arctic fox (Alopex lagopus), wolverine, snowshoe hare (Lepus americanus), grouse (Dendragapus spp.), osprey (Pandion haliaetus), raven (Corvus corax), ducks, geese, partridge and American wild pheasant.
+Other coastal animals include the Labrador wolf (Canis lupus labradorius), woodland caribou (Rangifer tarandus caribou), moose (Alces alces), black bear (Ursus americanus), Canada lynx (Lynx canadensis), red fox (Vulpes vulpes), Arctic fox (Alopex lagopus), wolverine (G. gulo), American mink (Neogale vison), North American river otter (Lontra canadensis), snowshoe hare (Lepus americanus), grouse (Dendragapus spp.), osprey (Pandion haliaetus), raven (Corvus corax), ducks, geese, swans, partridge and pheasant.
+Occasionally, coastal polar bear (Ursus maritimus) sightings occur along the sea, mainly further north but sometimes as far south as Conception Bay and the mouth of the Gulf of Saint Lawrence.